Click on any thumbnail to view an enlarged

 printing date is July 20, 1963.

-Shinsetsu Nihon Ninja Retsuden (True Biography and
+signed book is entitled Shinsetsu Nihon Ninja Retsuden (True Biography and

 Descriptions of the Ninja) by Koyama Ryutaro.
 The